 It isn’t a cure-all that will solve your problems, but .22 LR is a great way to test new gear, train transitions, and weapons handling, and have a great time doing it.

 Two major ones are Steel Challenge and NRL22.
-Steel Challenge is a great starter competition game that puts the shooter in a fixed static area and tasks you with shooting a set of steel targets as fast as you can.
+Steel Challenge is an excellent starter competition game that puts the shooter in a fixed static area and tasks you with shooting a set of steel targets as fast as possible.
 If you’ve never shot in front of people at a competition before, this is a no-stress way of getting a toe wet.

 At the same time, it has lots of room for growth since it isn’t just shot with .22 LR but with other pistol calibers also.

 NRL22 is the art of shooting small targets at long distances in the least-worst optimal shooting position possible.
-If you’re familiar with PRS, it’s basically that — but with .22 LR.
-Weird barricades, from the prone, bracing yourself on a rooftop with bags while shooting 5 known distances — these are normal things you can expect at an NRL22 match.
-And it’s crazy good fun!
+If you’re familiar with PRS, it’s that — but with .22 LR.
+Weird barricades, from the prone, bracing yourself on a rooftop with bags while shooting five known distances — these are everyday things you can expect at an NRL22 match.
+And it’s crazy good fun.

 The Best .22 LR Rifles

-The classic, the OG, the GOAT, the Ruger 10/22.
-Since 1964 when the Ruger 10/22 hit the market, over 6 million have been sold.
+The classic, the OG, the GOAT — the Ruger 10/22.
+Since 1964, the Ruger 10/22 hit the market, and over 6 million have been sold.
 And that doesn’t count all of the clones that have been made and sold also.